uctv9805/msp-2-memory/TESTING.md

 1. There is a bug that occurs when you click the card whilst the animtation of the card turning is happening where it adds a move to the move counter resulting in a higher number of moves being recorded.
 I have not yet found a solution but I am working on it.

-2. Still having issues with responsiveness on smaller devices - I feel the way to fix it is too big to resolve at this stage and will be a future fix - The game still works on smaller devices and the site is operational.
+2. Still having issues with responsiveness on smaller devices (mobiles) - I feel the way to fix it is too big to resolve at this stage and will be a future fix - The game still works on smaller devices and the site is operational but have manually scale on phones.

 # Post Development Testing